List of 9-1-1 characters: Christopher Diaz

-Christopher Diaz (Gavin McHugh) (season 3 – present; recurring season 2) is Eddie's son and was born with cerebral palsy, which has not affected his intelligence.
-He develops a relationship with Buck to the point where Eddie officially makes Buck Christopher's legal guardian in case of anything serious happening to Eddie.
+Christopher Diaz (Gavin McHugh) (season 3 – present; recurring season 2) is Eddie's son and was born with cerebral palsy.
+He develops a strong relationship with Buck, leading to Eddie officially makes Buck Christopher's legal guardian in case of anything serious happening to Eddie.
 He is extremely sweet-natured and shows remarkable empathy with other troubled people.
-While he seems to have come to terms with the death of his mother (killed in a traffic accident in Season 2), at the beginning to Season 7, he is worried that he has begun to forget her (which Eddie remedies by giving Christopher a letter she had written to Christopher years ago).
-At the end of Season 7, he leaves to live with his grandparents in Texas upon learning of Eddie's affair with Kim, though at the end of Season 8 he moves back to LA.
+While he seems to have come to terms with the death of his mother, Shannon, (killed in a traffic accident in Season 2), at the beginning to Season 7, he is worried that he has begun to forget her (which Eddie remedies by giving Christopher a letter she had written to Christopher years ago).
+At the end of Season 7, he leaves to live with his grandparents in Texas upon learning of Eddie's affair with Kim (a look-alike of Shannon, briefly having the impression that his mother was alive).
+At the end of Season 8, he moves back to LA.